-Climate change is perceived as a threat to communities and governments globally.
-Stakeholders may increase demands for emissions reductions and call upon mining companies to better manage their consumption of climate-relevant resources (hydrocarbons, water etc.).
+Stakeholders may increase demands for emissions reductions and mitigation efforts and call upon mining companies to better manage their consumption of climate-relevant resources (hydrocarbons, water etc.).
 This may attract social and reputational attention towards operations, which could have an adverse effect on Osisko's business, results of operations, financial condition and its share price.